 The work is always interesting, you are given the tools needed to grow as a developer and as a consultant, and the people here are great, with lots of activities and events on regularly

-I started working on the Release and Environments team of a large Government project as an Analyst.
-After just a year and a half, I was promoted to the role of Senior Analyst within the first six months.
+I started working on the Release and Environments team of a large Government project as an Analyst and was promoted to the role of Senior Analyst within the first six months.
 When I first started on this project, my main job was automating a lot of the common release processes through scripting, as well as setting up and managing our continuous integration environments.
 This allowed me to gain a lot of experience and training in Release and DevOps in particular.
 Four years on and I am now a Senior Consultant.
 I am leading a small team working with cutting edge containerisation technology to improve the Continuous Delivery process for the client.
 My main focus is on automation and optimisation of builds, releases, and deployments through the use of a wide variety of technologies.
 I also coordinate the monthly code releases between the various teams in the project.